What Medications Are Used for Advanced Prostate Cancer?

 Your doctor will help you determine what treatment schedule is best for you.
 Some individuals may only need one to two EBT treatments, while others may need more treatments.
 Your doctor will also closely monitor you during treatment and regularly afterwards.
 Side effects of EBT can vary with the location of the radiation, dosage given, and amount of times treated.
 These are not all the possible side effects of EBT.
 Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with EBT.3

 Radiopharmaceuticals belong to a class of medications that are considered systemic radiation therapies.
-These medications contain radioactive substances that help alleviate bone pain when cancer metastasizes to the bones.
+These medications contain radioactive substances and some can help manage and alleviate bone pain when prostate cancer metastasizes (or spreads) to the bones, or target the prostate-specific membrane antigen (PSMA) protein on prostate cancer cells to treat certain forms of metastatic prostate cancer.
 The most common radiopharmaceuticals used in the treatment of prostate cancer-related bone pain include Strontium-89 (MetastronTM), Samarium-153 (Quadramet®), and Radium-223 (Xofigo®).
 These drugs are given as intravenous (IV) injections.
-Radiopharmaceuticals are typically indicated for individuals with prostate cancer that has metastasized to the bones and has accompanying pain.
 Radium-223 may be used for patients with castrate-resistant prostate cancer (prostate cancer that is not responding to treatment to lower the body’s level of testosterone) that has spread (metastasized) only to the bones and is causing symptoms, and has not spread to other areas of the body.
 Radium-223 may be a part of a patient's prostate cancer treatment to help them live longer, as opposed to only helping to relieve pain.
 Another radiopharmaceutical, lutetium Lu 177 vipivotide tetraxetan (PLUVICTOTM), can be used to treat prostate-specific membrane antigen (PSMA) positive castrate-resistant prostate cancer that has spread to other parts of the body (metastatized) and has previously been treated with certain forms of chemotherapy and hormone therapy.